GSA/digitalgov.gov/content/posts/2019/12/2019-12-03-healthgovs-move-your-way-activity-planner-a-case-study.md

 {{< img src="move-your-way-02" >}}

-This is a walk through of how the ODPHP team, lead by Frances Bevington, partnered with Communicate Health (CH) to apply UX design practices to create health.gov’s [_Move Your Way_ Activity Planner](https://www.health.gov/MoveYourWay/Activity-Planner/).
+This case study is a walk through of how the ODPHP team, lead by Frances Bevington, partnered with Communicate Health (CH) to apply UX design practices to create health.gov’s [_Move Your Way_ Activity Planner](https://www.health.gov/MoveYourWay/Activity-Planner/).
 They share their process and lessons learned in creating this user-friendly, online tool.

 ## 1: Shape all processes around your target audience